bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/encoding.md

 # file &lt;binary_string&gt; of &lt;encoding&gt; : file

-This is equivalent to `file &lt;binary_string&gt;` inspector, but this returns a file object which is to be read in the specified encoding.
+This is equivalent to `file <binary_string>` inspector, but this returns a file object which is to be read in the specified encoding.

 # file &lt;string&gt; of &lt;encoding&gt; : file